hb0424/Notes/EverydayDialoguesAtWork/01YourFirstYearAtWork.md

 > S: Have you thought of implementing a training scheme?
 Make it compulsory, so no one can get out of it.
 Maybe then things will run better.
 Obviously, I don't really know too much about this.
 > A: Obviously you do.
 That's a really good idea.
 I mean, the people in your area are well trained, that's easy to see from your figures.
 > S: We believe in training, in-house and ongoing.
 You can never learn too much, that's what I always say, whatever field you are in, we all contribute to the success of the company.

+## Dialogue 2
+Discussing a day's Work.
+(At home In the girl's apartment.)
+> Sylvia: I hope you don't mind me bothering you, but I know you studied in England and to be honest,  I feel much more comfortable talking to you than the others.
+> Maggie: Sylvia, spit it out, You know I'm the apartment agony aunt, what seems to be the trouble?
+> S: Well, not trouble as such.
+You see there's a woman I work with, Annabel.
+She comes from England and she's always praising me.
+> M: Do you mean the weird one.
+Who just transferred from the Langfang office.
+> S: Yes, anyway, she's not weird really.
+Just she hasn't been in China very long.
+And this is her first job here.
+> M: And.
+> S: She makes me uncomfortable.
+That's all.
+She's always praising me.
+And I don't really know why.
+> M: Did it ever occur to you that she likes you.
+Maybe she just wants someone to chat to.
+> S: Likes me.
+But why?
+I am nothing special.
+Why doesn't she pick on the others?
+> M: As you said, she is new here and you are kind of shy, but still Very approachable.
+Maybe she doesn't have many friends.
+I think it's just her way of being nice and friendly.
+> S: Do you really think so?
+I never thought of that.
+I mean, we aren't even really in the same department.
+Her job is more concerned with sales.
+> M: Don't forget you are linked to sales in some respects.
+Give her a break.
+Why not ask her to lunch?
+Come on.
+We can never have enough friends, no matter how weird and wonderful they are.

+##  Dialogue 3
+ Following up when you're being praised( Sylvia takes Maggie's advice and tries to get along with Annabel.)
+ > S: Annabel.
+Hi, how are you today?
+Still green with envy?
+Ha ha!
+ > A: No, I have got over that.
+But maybe when I have to do a speech, you can give me a hand with it.
+Okay?
+ > S: I'd love to.
+There is no problem.
+So have you found your feet, yet?
+ > A: Yes, I'm doing fine.
+Thanks.
+Beijing Is certainly different to Langfang, which is after all a tiny place.
+ > S: How long were you At long branch?
+ > A: Just three months.
+So I haven't been in China very long.
+Everything is so fresh and new.
+So exciting.
+ > S: Are you experiencing culture shock in any way?
+ > A: A little.
+I had a hard time getting used to the food.
+Chinese food here is totally different from that in England.
+ > S: How about your Chinese?
+I mean, I know you speak Chinese. but are you finding it difficult?
+ > A: Well, to be honest, it turned out weirdly, not what I expected at all.
+Here in the office.
+I feel it's not too bad.
+No serious communication problems.
+But after work, communicating with the locals is pretty tough.
+I'm not used to such a strong accent.
+ > S: Yes, that's true.
+Beijinger's do have a strong accent.
+But you get used to it after a while.
+It's probably the same thing with our English, what we learned at university and what we use in everyday conversations is totally different.
+ > A: Tell you what?
+Let's work together on this.
+I'll give you a hand with your spoken English and you can help me with my everyday Chinese.
+I especially need to work on my beijing accent.